 ♨️ What are the different kinds of roasts?

-Each of Lost Astronaut’s coffees are roasted for a certain length of time, which is referred to as their "roast".
-The most common types of roasts are light, medium, and dark, with specific names for each stage.
+Each of Lost Astronaut’s coffees are roasted for a certain length of time, which is referred to as their "roast level".
+The most common types of roast levels are light, medium, and dark, with specific names for each stage.
 Light roasts contain more acidity and more caffeine, and floral and fruit notes are often more perceptible and present at this stage.
 Darker roasts often have a taste of smokiness or sweetness from the longer roasting process and have reduced levels of caffeine.
 If you prefer "blonde" roasts, go lighter, and if you prefer "French" or "Italian" roasts, go darker.
 Our "Espresso Roast" is a medium-dark blend, and our "Half-Calf" is also a medium-dark roast while our "Decaf Roast" is a medium.

 🚚 How does Lost Astronaut get its beans?

 Lost Astronaut is a private-label online coffee retailer that sources its specialty coffee from a New York-based roaster.
 Our roaster has partnerships with the farmers who grow our beans and the exporters who deliver them to the States, where they are roasted in small batches and shipped to your doorstep.

 🚀 How do I get started with Lost Astronaut?

 The Lost Astronaut universe is expanding every day!
 If you're interested in joining the Lost community and repping our otherworldly coffee as a Naut, head on over to our Brand Ambassador page and scoop your Lost Starter Kit, with everything you need to try your first Lost Coffee and to get connected with the Nauts today.